UM-Studios/public/Wifi/README.md

 # Wifi

+## Description
 This script allows you to view the passwords stored on your computer by running commands in the windows command line.

+## Instructions
+1. Download wifi.exe
+2. Go to where the file is stored and double click wifi.exe.
+If possible run the .exe file as administrator by right-clicking the file and clicking "Run as administrator".
-Simply downloading wifi.exe and double clicking it will automatically run the commands.
-Running as administrator is advised because many wifi passwords will not be seen otherwise.
-After the program is done running, check the folder for "SavedPasswords.txt" and the passwords should be there along with the wifi name.
+3. After the program is done running, check the location for a text file named "SavedPasswords.txt".
+Opening this file should show you the wifi passwords saved on your computer.

+## Customization
-The .py file is the python file in case you want to customize any of the code.
+The .py file is the python file with the source code to customize.

-## Windows only
+## OS Compatability

-Because this runs commands from the windows command line, this is currently only compatible with windows devices.
+Because this uses commands specific to the Windows Command Prompt, this script only runs on Windows OS.